Why is the Buddha Laughing?

 Lama Zopa Rinpoche

-All of us are familiar with the statues of the 'Happy Buddha', the jolly, fat man with a cloth sack over his shoulder that is filled with treasures that he gives away freely, to all who cross his path.
-But who knew that he was an actual man named Bodai (which means 'cloth sack'), who lived in China 1000 years ago?
-A great question to contemplate, for ourselves, is this: Why is Bodai laughing, and why is he so damn jolly?
-Just what did he discover that made him so 'light' and free?
+All of us are familiar with the statues of the 'Happy Buddha', the jolly fat man with a cloth sack over his shoulder that is filled with treasures that he gives away freely to all whom he meets on his path.
+The truth is that, this laughing Sage was an actual man named Bodai (which means 'cloth sack'), who lived in China 1000 years ago, and who apparently (if all of the statues of him are any indication), made quite an impression with all of his constant laughing.
+Some great questions to contemplate then, for ourselves, are these: Why is Bodai laughing in all of those statues, and just what did he discover that made him so 'light' and jolly, or was he just born like that?
+Like many other Taoist and Buddhist sages that have lived before and since, he obviously took nothing personally or too seriously, though he wandered about without a home or money, and without a a job (unless you consider spreading joy and laughter a job).

-Perhaps as we look deeply into these questions for ourselves, we too can discover the ease and cheerfulness of our true 'Buddha Nature', which is free of the minds constant worry and fear about the future, and doesn't take anything too seriously.
-Perhaps we can live from a space of greater open-heartedness, and move through life in a way that natually serves all beings with loving-kindness, while giving generously to everyone we encounter.
-Perhaps as we contemplate why the Buddha is laughing, we will encounter our own 'enlightenment', and find that it simply means to 'lighten up', too stop taking life so seriously, and bring the 'treasures' of unconditional Joy and love to every moment, and every person that we encounter along the Way.
+Perhaps as we look deeply into these questions for ourselves, we too can discover the ease and freedom of our natural child-like 'Buddha Nature', which is free of the minds constant worry and fear about the future.
+After all, one of the things that usually happens after we have meditated for awhile, is that we begin to take ourselves and our lives, way less seriously.
+Perhaps as we contemplate why the Buddha is laughing, we just might stumble upon out own 'Enlightenment', and find that it simply means too 'lighten up', and stop taking life so seriously.
+Perhaps that laughter is an invitation to live from a space of greater open-heartedness, and to move through life in a way that naturally radiates loving-kindness into the world, while giving generously to everyone we encounter.
+In this way we can also bring the 'treasures' of unconditional love, joy and generosity to every moment, and every person that we encounter along the Way, knowing that they too are the 'Laughing Buddha' (even if they haven't realized it yet).